 The additional information gives you a better chance to tailor your email marketing to match what they’re most interested in.
 And that gives you a better chance to convert them into customers.

-Content email marketing is a great tool that you should learn to use regardless of what kind of a business you run.
-When you use it well, people will start to see you as a trusted source, which makes them more likely to buy what you sell.
+Content email marketing strategy is a great tool you should use regardless of what kind of a business you run.
+Use it well, and people see you as a trusted source, which makes them more likely to buy from you.

 But you shouldn’t stick to just content.
 You should also make offers—and build relationships with the people in your list.